After Your Hearing

 You may get the judge’s decision on the day of the hearing or later.

-• If they decide the Member made a legal mistake, they send your claim back to the IRB-RPD.
+• If the judge decides the IRB-RPD or IRB-RAD Member made a legal mistake or a factual error, the judge can send your claim back to the IRB-RPD.
 A different IRB-RPD Member will make a new decision.
 This does not always mean that your refugee claim will be approved.

 Pre-Removal Risk Assessment (PRRA)

-You may be able to apply for a PRRA if you are told you must leave Canada.
-A PRRA is a chance to ask for protection from being sent back to a country where you would be at risk.
 You may be told you can apply for a PRRA after your refugee claim is rejected by the IRB, or if you abandoned or withdrew your claim.

 Who can apply

 CBSA will tell you if you can apply for a PRRA.
 You cannot just decide to apply for one.
+CBSA will provide you with a Notification Regarding a PRRA.
+This explains your right to complete a PRRA and the deadlines when you need to complete it by.
+Read this notice carefully.

-Remain in Canada
+Remaining in Canada

-• You miss the PRRA application deadline
+• You miss the PRRA application deadline.

 How to apply